 Ottawa is the seventh coldest capital city in the world.
 The temperature measures -40 degrees during winter in some places.
 The average winter temperature is -10 degree in Canada.
 The highest temperatures in summer go up to 33 degree Celsius.

 Ottawa is the 4th cleanest city in the world according to Forbes Magazine.
 This city has wetlands, parklands, and surrounded by forests making it one of the greenest capital cities in the world.
+They recycle by teaching how to make crepe paper flowers for kids.
+The materials are from recycled sources.

 There are fourteen national museums, five universities and two colleges making Ottawa the most visited city in Canada.
 It is also a multilingual city with 50% speaking English and 37% speaking French due to the influx of visitors from all over the globe.